plutov/notebook/go.md

 ### Tips

-- Go' race detector doesn't catch all data races
+- Go's race detector doesn't catch all data races
+- Log error or return it, not both.

 ### Articles